Frequently Asked Questions…

 What are the Cogheart Adventures about?

-Set in Victorian times, in a steampunk world where people travel to work on airships and have clockwork mechanical servants, the books follow the adventures of Lily, the fiery and quick-witted daughter of two world famous inventors, Robert, a talented and thoughtful clockmaker’s apprentice, and Malkin, an over-opinionated, mechanical fox.
-The three friends must use every ounce of their courage and cunning to face a series of life-threatening mysteries!
+Set in Victorian times, in a steampunk world where people travel by airships and have clockwork mechanical servants, the books follow the adventures of Lily, the fiery and quick-witted daughter of two world famous inventors, Robert, a talented and thoughtful clockmaker’s apprentice, and Malkin, an over-opinionated, mechanical fox.
+The three friends must use their courage and cunning to solve a series of life-threatening mysteries!

 What inspired the Cogheart Adventures?